AYOUB-KB/AYOUB-KB/index.md

 ---
-title: "RazviOverflow"
+title: "AYOUB-KB"
 mainPage: "true"
 categories: [hacking, learn]
 tags: [hacking, learn, practice, exploit]
 description: Hacking explained so we can all understand the underlying concepts.
 In this site you'll find different tutorials and CTF's write-ups explained in gory detail (most of the time) so together we can understand and practice every aspect of the secure (or rather insecure) side of the (our) binary world.
 ---

-I'm Razvi.
-You can find me on twitter [@Razvieu](https://twitter.com/razvieu?lang=en)
+I'm Ayoub.
+You can find me on Linkdin [@ayoub bailiz](https://www.linkedin.com/in/ayoub-kb/)

 # List of best hacking sites
 Here you can find a list, compilation, directory... of the best hacking sites.
 You can start from scratch, learn, improve, test your skills.